 11 proven tactics to optimize checkout page design

-Optimizing the checkout process typically starts by dealing with areas where customers have the biggest problems.
-By focusing on these common problem areas, you can eliminate a significant amount of the friction that customers may feel when they check out.
+Optimizing the checkout process typically starts by analyzing and studying areas where customers have the biggest problems.
+By focusing on these common problem areas, you can eliminate a significant amount of the friction that customers feel when they check out.

 From the customer’s perspective, these problems include: